DaveOri/pySpecV/README.md

 This is a Sunday, fun project turned into a radar spectra visualizer for pamtra

+The visualizer works best on Linux platforms.
+It has been tested on Windows 10 under Anaconda and works with some visualization problems regarding size and position of frames and labels

+DEPENDENCIES:
+  - numpy
+  - scipy
+  - matplolib
+  - tkinter
+  - netCDF4

 To test the software, clone the repository and download a sample data file (7 GB !!!) from the following link https://uni-koeln.sciebo.de/s/X9kjogWlwvGo4Sg

 Simply run